-This method estimates the global reverberation times T{20} , T{30} using the method proposed by Schröder (Schroeder, 1970) as well as mean free path and generates estimates of decay curves.
-Particles are sent out in random directions from the source (see section 6.7) and reflected using the 'Vector based scattering method' (see section 0).
+This method estimates the global reverberation times T20, T30 using the method proposed by Schroeder (Schroeder, 1970), as well as the mean free path, and generates estimates of decay curves.
+Particles are sent out in random directions from the source (see Chapter 6.9) and reflected using the 'Vector based scattering method' (see Chapter 6.3).
 ODEON records the loss of energy in each particle as a function of time occurring because of absorption at room surfaces and in the air.
 Summing over many particles, a global energy decay function for the room is obtained.
 The decay curve is corrected for energy, which is lost due to the truncation of the decay curve.
 This is analogous to an ordinary decay curve, except there is no specific receiver.
 The summation process may be carried on for as many rays as desired.